CBRJ-Lyrical-Metrics/lyrical-evolution-capstone/README.md

    - [x]  Lemmatize Function: to acquire lexicographically correct root words
    - [x]  Stopwords Function: to remove meaningless words
 - [x]  Ensure all imports needed to run the prepare functions are added to the prepare.py document
+- [x]  Create a data dictionary framework to define variables and data context

 #### 4.EXPLORE
 Using Jupyter Notebook: